If you plan to travel to Orlando, this 3 days in Orlando itinerary will be the best place for you to start planning your trip!

 Have breakfast near your hotel and then call a taxi or Uber to take you to downtown Orlando.

 First, check out the Orlando Science Center.
-The Museum of Art is just next door so you can head thereafter.
+For families and those interested in natural science, interactive exhibits, and more, the Orlando Science Center is a fun place to go.
+The Orlando Museum of Art is just next door so you can head thereafter.

 After you’ve had your fill of enjoying art and relaxing in nature, work your way to International Drive.